-In this unit students complete the production work and test and evaluate the integrated controlled system they designed in Unit 3.
-Students investigate new and emerging technologies, consider reasons for their development and analyse their impacts.
-Students use their investigations, design and planning to continue the fabrication of their mechanicalelectrotechnology integrated and controlled system using the Systems Engineering Process.
+In this unit students complete the production work, test and evaluate the controlled system they designed in Unit 3.
+Students investigate new and emerging technologies and consider reasons for their development.
 They use project and risk management methods through the construction of the system and use a range of materials, tools, equipment, and components.